ssherwood/spring-boot-jpa/README.md

 This is pretty useful and non-intrusive on the client.
 There are probably a lot of other pieces of metadata that could prove useful and we will explore them further over time.

-# Step X: Change Response to not return "raw" ids
+# Change Response to not return "raw" ids

 It can be argued that returning the raw database id isn't a good RESTful design (or secure).
 We should probably introduce a UUID instead and use that as the reference.
 But first, lets replace the raw id with the path representation